 “The Best Holiday Gift I ever received…”

 My parents made me go with them on a ride.
 I threw a fit.
 Didn’t want to go.
 As I cried my way to the car, they said that I’d like where we were going, and if I don’t like where we were going, I’d NEVER have to go with them anywhere again!
-About a half hour later, I was standing face-to-face with our first and only great dane, Babar.
+About a half-hour later, I was standing face-to-face with our first and only great dane, Babar.
 Needless to say, my parents and I have traveled together since.

 Kevin Kahn, Talent Manager

 Seriously, I loved them all.
-I am easy person to get things for, so keep them coming!
+I am an easy person to get things for, so keep them coming!

 Katty Douraghy, Managing Director

 The gift that still stands out the most was my first “big kid” bike.
 It was blue and had a blue and white floral banana seat.
 It didn’t have training wheels and my dad spent the next few days teaching me how to ride it.
 This was essentially him running alongside me while I pedaled and after a bit he’d let go.
 I think I was about 6 or 7 years old.
-Honestly the bike was cool, but I think fondly back at my dad running along side me quite a few times before I was able to balance alone and what a gift that was.
-As a parent now it’s always a good reminder that the gift of time, teaching and interacting with your kids or any child for that matter, is worth more than any material item.
+Honestly, the bike was cool, but I think fondly back at my dad running alongside me quite a few times before I was able to balance alone and what a gift that was.
+As a parent now it’s always a good reminder that the gift of time, teaching, and interacting with your kids or any child for that matter, is worth more than any material item.